-- 1. The new End-User Equipment must be a product for use with a domestic pool or spa that is a single phase motor and any of the following types: single speed, dual speed, multiple speed or variable speed pump unit.
-The pump unit must have an input power of not less than 100W and not more than 2500W when tested in accordance with AS 5102.1. - 2.
-The new End-User Equipment must be listed as part of a labelling scheme determined in accordance with the Equipment Energy Efficiency (E3) Committee's Voluntary Energy Rating Labelling Program for Swimming Pool Pump-units: Rules for Participation, April 2010, and achieve a minimum 4.5 star rating when determined in accordance with AS 5102.2. - 3.
+- 1. The New End-User Equipment must be a product for use with a domestic pool or spa that is a single phase motor and any of the following types: single speed, two speed, multi speed or variable speed pump unit.
+The pump unit must have an input power of not less than 600W and not more than 1,700W for single speed pumps and 3,450W for two speed, multi speed and variable speed pumps when tested in accordance with AS 5102.1. - 2.
+The new End-User Equipment must be a registered product in the GEMS Registry as complying with the Greenhouse and Energy Minimum Standards (Swimming Pool Pump-units) Determination 2021. - 3.
+The new End-User Equipment must achieve a minimum 4.5 star rating when determined in accordance with AS 5102.2. - 4.
 The new End-User Equipment must have a warranty of at least 3 years.